Anyeade/chat-optima/docs/html-smart-update.md

 # HTML Smart Update Feature

-The HTML Smart Update feature enables AI-powered intelligent editing of HTML documents through targeted updates and suggestions rather than complete document rewrites.
-This approach preserves document structure while allowing precise modifications exactly where needed.
+The HTML Smart Update feature allows AI to make targeted changes to HTML documents using precise operations rather than rewriting the entire document.
+This makes the update process more efficient, faster, and more accurate, especially for larger HTML documents.

 ## How It Works

-When a user requests an update to an HTML document, the system uses AI analysis to:
+When a user requests an update to an HTML document, the system checks:
-1. Determine if the request is for targeted changes or a complete rewrite
+1. If the request includes keywords like "smart update" or "search and replace"
-2. Analyze the document structure and existing style patterns
-3. Choose the most appropriate update approach based on the request context
-4. Generate targeted suggestions that can be selectively applied
+2. If the request involves common HTML elements like headers, footers, navigation, or sections

-The system uses advanced AI to determine when smart update mode is appropriate:
+If either condition is met, the system uses the smart update process:

 1. The AI analyzes the current HTML document and the requested changes
 2. It generates a series of targeted update operations, preferring DOM-based operations with CSS selectors